litebulb/ProjectEdison/documents/GettingStarted.md

 *	1- Redis Cache

-### 2.2 Automated Solution
+### 2.2 Automated Deployment Configurations

-Automated IOT Solution is designed on the top of current core architecture.
-In addition, this solution also provides **Monitoring** and **High availability**.
+As part of this solution accelerator, multiple deployment configurations are automated to enable accelerated time to market.
+From demos to pilots and production, these deployment configurations can be used to accelerate time to market and significantly reduce development and management costs.

-This solution is deployed through ARM template.
-This is a single click deployment which reduces manual effort when compared with the existing solution.
+This solution is deployed through an ARM template.
+Infrastructure as a Code automation using ARM templates has been used to achieve 80-90% of end to end automation and at places, where automation is not feasible, detailed steps are provided to guide the user.

 In addition, this solution consists:

-*	Application Insights to provide monitoring for Web Application.
-Application Insights store the logs of the Web API which will be helpful to trace the web API working.
+*	Application Insights to monitor the Web Application and store the logs of the Web API, which will be helpful to trace the Web API working.

-*	Geo-replication to provide high availability for Cosmos DB.
-Geo-replication is used to set the recovery database as the primary database whenever primary database is failed.
+*	Geo-replication to provide high availability for Cosmos DB and used to set the recovery database as the primary database, in cases of failure of the primary database.

 *	This solution also provides Disaster Recovery activities.
 IoT Hub manual failover is helpful to make the IoT Hub available in another region, when IoT Hub of one region is failed.

 *	Traffic Manager delivers high availability for critical web applications by monitoring the endpoints and providing automatic failover when an endpoint goes down.

-### 2.3 Architectures
+### 2.3 Deployment Configurations Tiers

 #### 2.3.1 Basic Architecture